telefonicaid/iotagent-ul/README.md

 resources.
 This IoTA will provide different transport protocol bindings for the same protocol: HTTP, MQTT...

 As is the case in any IoT Agent, this one follows the interaction model defined in the [Node.js IoT Agent Library](https://github.com/telefonicaid/iotagent-node-lib), that is used for the implementation of the Northbound APIs.
+Information about the IoTAgent's architecture can be found on that global repository.
+This documentation will only address those features and characteristics that are particular to the Ultralight 2.0 IoTAgent.

+Additional information about operating the component can be found in the [Operations: logs and alarms](docs/operations.md) document.

 ## <a name="installation"/> Installation
 There are three ways of installing the Ultralight 2.0 Agent: cloning the Github repository, using the RPM or using Docker.